 Request written notice

-In most places, the law requires landlords to give you a written rent increase notice, not just a verbal notice.
+In most places, the law requires landlords to give you a written rent increase notice.
 The written document should state:

 If your landlord only verbally informs you about the rent hike, you should politely request that they provide the details in a written letter or email.
-This protects you by:
+Oral notices of rent increases are not valid in most states without tenant agreement.

 Review your lease agreement